More than 3,000,000 underwriting decisions are made each year by RGA’s human underwriters and RGA’s proprietary underwriting rules engine, AURA.

 Despite this vast array of case studies to draw upon, a new life insurance application just came in that is particularly confounding.
 An insurable need can certainly be justified – if ever there was a “key person” risk this is it – but given the applicant’s extremely advanced age and less-than-stellar risk profile, the path to an accurate assessment is murky at best.
 Fortunately, we can tap into the insights found in RGA’s recent research publications and webcasts to provide some guidance.

-Let’s start with elephant in the room: Mr. Kringle is old…really, really old.
+Let’s start with the elephant in the room: Mr. Kringle is old…really, really old.

 In fact, the applicant isn’t even sure exactly how old he is, but we did find a historical reference1 that dates him to at least 1823.
 Regardless, the applicant has already survived well beyond even the most generous actuarial tables, so we’ll need to explore the unique factors impacting older-age mortality: cognitive function, physical function, and social engagement.